 Entertainment District as well as linking the government buildings along E. 12th St., between E. 12 St. and the Warehouse District.

-The service runs from 7am to 11pm weekday and from 7am to 7pm on weekends.
-A third line connects the Cleveland Municipal parking lot on Lakeside with Public Square on weekdays between 530am and 6pm.
+Check the website for current weekday and weekend operating hours.
+A third line connects the Cleveland Municipal parking lot on Lakeside with Public Square on weekdays.
 All trolleys and are free.

 RTA buses are $2.25 (as of September 1, 2015).
 All-day passes are $5.
 Rapid fares are also $2.25.
 Senior/Disabled passengers pay $1 and $2.50 for a daily pass.
 Monthly, five-ride, and weekly passes are also available.